-Americans piled on credit card debt over the holidays last year.
+Americans piled on credit card debt over the holidays in 2016.
 While not everyone went into the red, those who did took on about $1,000 in debt per person—a 1.7 percent increase from 2015.
 According to a survey by MagnifyMoney, more than 65 percent of people who took on debt didn’t expect to.

 Reports are already trickling in about consumers using plastic to finance spending this holiday season, and total credit card debt for the nation surged to $808 billion in the third quarter of 2017.
 This figure represents an annual increase of $61 billion, according to data from the Federal Reserve Bank of New York.
 That averages out to $16,883 in credit card debt per household.

 According to a study from Harris Poll, about 56 percent of shoppers plan to pay for their holiday festivities by taking on debt.
 It’s a fair bet that plenty of Americans will emerge from their eggnog-and-gift-wrap stupor in early 2018 with an unpleasant credit card hangover.

 Many people believe credit card debt will be little more than an annoying bill they’ll pay for a few months, but maxing out your credit cards can have some unexpected consequences.
 Utility companies and cellphone carriers can charge you hefty upfront deposits or limit your service, and landlords can refuse tenants based on poor credit.
 Thankfully, this is all avoidable by keeping your debt—holiday and otherwise—under control.
 Here are four strategies for combating the sweeping menace of credit card debt:

 1. Pay off what you spend

 This sounds obvious, but the best way to stay out of debt is to only spend money you actually have (or will have before your credit card’s due date).
 People are less inclined to follow this pointer because it requires them to spend less money.
 But by avoiding potential late fees and interest payments, more of your money can go toward gifts rather than credit card companies.